Tyler Vrabel: Professional career

 After not being selected in the 2022 NFL draft, Vrabel signed with the Atlanta Falcons as an undrafted free agent.
 Vrabel was cut on August 30, 2022, during final roster cuts, however, he was signed to the practice squad a day later.
 On January 9, 2023, Vrabel signed a reserve/futures contract with the Falcons.

 Vrabel was cut during the 2023 final roster cuts by the Falcons, but was signed to the team's practice squad a day later.
-On December 9, 2023, Vrabel was elevated to the active roster ahead of the team's week 14 matchup.
-On December 10, 2023, Vrabel made his NFL debut against the Tampa Bay Buccaneers where he played 61 total snaps.
-Following the end of the 2023 regular season, he signed a reserve/future contract on January 10, 2024.
+On December 9, 2023, Vrabel was elevated to the active roster ahead of the team's Week 14 matchup.
+On December 10, Vrabel made his NFL debut against the Tampa Bay Buccaneers where he played 61 total snaps.
+Following the end of the 2023 regular season, he signed a reserve/future contract with Atlanta on January 10, 2024.

 On July 30, 2024, Vrabel was placed on the reserve/retired list by the Falcons.